Ganesh Hukkeri: Career

 Ganesh started his political career as Belagavi Zilla Parishad member from the Examba constituency.
 He defeated Shashikala Annasaheb Jolle, who is now a sitting MLA from Nippani Assembly Constituency.

 His father who won the 2013 Karnataka Legislative Assembly election from Chikkodi-Sadalga resigned the seat in 2014 after he was elected to the Lok Sabha.
 In the bypoll held in 2014, Ganesh, his son was nominated by the Indian National Congress Party and he defeated the BJP candidate Mahantesh Kavatagimath (MLC) by more than 33,000 votes.
 In September 2016, Hukkeri was appointed a parliamentary secretary in the Revenue Department of Karnataka as a special power of the Chief Minister of Karnataka.

 He was elected for the second time in May 2018 defeating Annasaheb Jolle of BJP in the 2018 Karnataka Legislative Assembly election by a margin of 10,569 votes.
 Later, Hukkeri was appointed the Chief Whip of the Government of Karnataka.

-In the 2023 Karnataka Legislative Assembly election Hukkeri won for the third time defeating Ex.MP and DCC Bank Chairman Ramesh Vishwanath Katti by record breaking margin of 78500 votes.
+In the 2023 Karnataka Legislative Assembly election Hukkeri won for the third time by defeating Ex.MP and DCC Bank Chairman Ramesh Vishwanath Katti by record breaking margin of 78500 votes.
 He won by second highest margin of victory after D. K. Shivakumar.
 He declared assets worth Rs.12.13 crore in the election affidavit.
-He also served as Director of Karnataka Sugar Federation and Director of District Co-op Bank Belgavi.
+He also served as Director of Karnataka Sugar Federation and current Director of District Co-op Bank Belgavi.